FromLAtoNY-wodhksqq/FromLAtoNY-wodhksqq.github.io/content/en/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: 👋 안녕하세요, 최재완입니다, 제 페이지에 오신것을 환영합니다. 충분히 살펴보고 가주세요.
+bio: 👋 Hello, this is Jaewan Choi, and welcome to my page.
+Please take a good look at it.

 interests:
-  - 앱 개발
+  - App development
-  - 대학생 커뮤니티 파워
+  - University Student Community Power
   - AI

 education:
   courses:
-    - course: 전북대 컴퓨터인공지능학부
+    - course: CSAI,JBNU
       institution:
       year: 2024~
-    - course: '중앙고등학교'
+    - course: 'Joongang highschool'
       institution:
       year: 2017~2020